TUNI-IINES/dist-strong-connectivity/README.md

 ## Contributors

-The algorithms in this repository is developed by Made Widhi Surya Atman and Azwirman Gusrialdi from Intelligent Networked Systems (IINES) Group, Faculty of Engineerings and Natural Sciences, Tampere University.
+The algorithms in this repository are developed by Made Widhi Surya Atman and Azwirman Gusrialdi from Intelligent Networked Systems (IINES) Group, Faculty of Engineerings and Natural Sciences, Tampere University.

 ## Acknowledgements